LynNor1/PaintByNumber_OCR/README.md

 - tessdata (contains the English training data you need, though I used the training data installed by homebrew)
 - test

 The Tess4J folder is configured as a NetBeans project!
 In NetBeans, you can load the Tess4J folder as a project.
 In theory, you should be able to run the JUnit tests by right-clicking on the project icon and select "Test...".
 However, I could not get this to run on either my Mac or my PC, even when I added (for my PC) `-Dtest-sys-prop.java.library.path=lib/win32-x86-64` and `-Djava.library.path=lib/win32-x86-64` to the "Run" "VM Options:" in the Project Properties.
-Somehow by using homebrew on my Mac, my system can automatically find the libtesseract.dylib without my needing to do anything else.
-I'm not sure how to do the equivalent on my PC.
+Somehow by using homebrew on my Mac, my system can automatically find the libtesseract.dylib without my needing to set the VM Options.
+However, it cannot find the .dylib when I try to run the JUnit tests on my Mac.

 Here is a quick example of how to use Tesseract OCR in Java: